shellchocolat/mjollnir-c2.github.io/first-chocolate.md

 $ curl -X GET 'http://127.0.0.1:3030/group' -b 'user_uid=XXXXXXXX; user_token=XXXXXXXX' -v
 ```

 You could add your agent to a group.
-This could be usefull when you want to execute a command on several agent but not all at the same time.
+This could be usefull when you want to execute a command on several agents but not all at the same time.

 To list all of your agent on the webui, there is the **Dashboard** tab.